 Langrisser has gotten a lot of criticism for its visuals.
 It’s robotic.
 While I would‘ve loved to see pixel-art, I don’t find the aesthetic hurt my experience.
 And to be frank, I didn’t notice it after a while.
 The frame rate is mostly stable, unless casting magical spells.
 On the bright side, you’re able to relish in the death you bring.
 It will also solve within a second or two.
 Quick and painless.
 The illustrations are lovely, and the banter is fun.
 All in all, I feel like this is well deserved;

-Langrisser I & II can be bought digitally on Steam as well as the PlayStation 4 and Nintendo Switch console stores.
-You can also buy it physically for PlayStation 4 or Nintendo Switch from retailers such as Amazon (US) / Amazon (UK).
-Purchases made via Amazon links earn a small commission which again goes to help supporting domain and server costs.
+Langrisser I & II can be bought digitally on Humble Bundle or Steam for PC.
+It can also be bought digitally for PlayStation 4 and Nintendo Switch from their respective console stores or physically at retailers.
+Purchases made via Humble links earn a small commission which again goes to help supporting domain and server costs.

 Many thanks to NIS America for the review copy.